ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 - Agreed with Augustus that temporal effects may be connected to old gods
 - Witnessed near-execution in temple scene, flew over to help prevent it and reach temple safety
 - Rolled exceptional success (23 with Hope) during rescue flight, carried Banjo for dramatic dropkick assault
+- Comforted Augustus after trauma, lifting his face to explain "this was the past, we did everything we could. this has already happened. its not your fault"

 ## World Updates
 New locations: [[shady-rest-pub]], [[taloom-tunnel-network]], [[ancient-pre-apostasy-city]], [[ancient-arena-ruins]], [[ancient-temple-sacrifice-site]]